An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-Algorithm 2 presents the pseudo-code of the recursive function $Enumerate(S, N, F, \ell)$.
-The recursive function $Enumerate(S, N, F, \ell)$ outputs all $k$-subgraphs containing $S$ and excluding the closed neighbors in the front part of $F$.
-The integer $\ell$ indicates the last $\ell$ vertices in $F$ are open neighbors.
-In $Enumerate(S, N, F, \ell)$, we visit the last $\ell$ vertices in $F$ one by one, remove each vertex from the end of $F$ and append it to the end of a global list $S$ (lines 11,12).
-A global list $T$ is used to temporarily record all the visited vertices (not only the neighbors) during previous iterations and their recursions between two consecutive solutions.
-If the recursion called from the current enumeration node does not lead to finding a $k$-subgraph, we add the visited vertex to $T$ before returning to the parent enumeration node (line 29).
-If a $k$-subgraph is found, we clear $T$ ($|S|+|T|=k$, line 8).
+If a $k$-subgraph is found, we clear $T$ ($|S|+|T|=k$, line 18).
 In other words, the algorithm continues to visit new vertices until the number of all the visited vertices involved in $S$ and $T$ is $k$.
-If the size of $S$ is less than $k$, for vertices in $N(u)$, we only visit the neighbor vertices that are not in $S$,$N$, and $F$ (line 15).
-If the neighbor vertex $v$ is in $T$, we appended it to the end of a global list $N$ in line 17, where $N$ records the set of neighbor vertices that are already visited.
-If $v$ is not visited in the previous iterations and their recursions, we added it to the end of $F$ (line 19).
-Line 2 initializes a Boolean tag \textit{hasSolution} with False at the beginning of each recursive call.
-When at least one recursive call finds a $k$-subgraph, the Boolean variable $hasSolution$ is set to True in line 27.
-If a solution is found, we remove every vertex from the end of $N$ and append it to the end of $F$ (lines 23-25).
+If the size of $S$ is less than $k$, for vertices in $N(u)$, we only visit the neighbor vertices that are not in $S$,$N$, and $F$ (line 25).
+The neighbor vertex $v$ may have been visited in previous iterations or their recursive calls and added to the set $T$ (line 26).
+To avoid losing any neighbors, we append $v$ to the end of $N$ in line 27, where $N$ tracks all neighbor vertices that have already been visited.
+If $v$ was not previously visited, we added it to the end of $F$ as a permitted neighbor yet to be visited (line 29).

+Line 13 initializes a Boolean tag $hasSolution$ with False at the beginning of each recursive call.
+When at least one recursive call finds a $k$-subgraph, the Boolean variable $hasSolution$ is set to True in line 36.
+If a solution is found, we remove every last vertex from the end of $N$ and append it to the end of $F$ as a permitted vertex for use in subsequent branches (lines 33-34).
+The value of $\ell'$ is accordingly updated (line 32).
 We may find a solution in two cases.
-The first case is when the number of vertices added along the enumeration tree path is $k$ (line 3).
-The second case is when the number of vertices added along the enumeration tree path and vertices visited during previous iterations and their recursions is $k$ ($|S|+|T|=k$, line 6)\footnote{In each enumeration node, we add exactly one vertex into either $S$ or $T$.
-This indicates that the value $|S|+|T|$ is increased by one inside the enumeration node.
-Since the function $Enumerate(S, N, F, \ell)$ returns if $|S|=k$ ($|T|=0$) and clears the set $T$ if $|S|+|T|=k$ ($|T|>0$), we always have $|S|+|T|<=k$.}.
+The first case is when the number of vertices added to $S$ along the enumeration tree path reaches $k$ ($|S| =k$, line 14).
+The second case is when the combined number of vertices added to $S$ along the enumeration tree path and the vertices added to $T$ during previous iterations and their recursions reaches $k$ ($|S|+|T|=k$, line 17).

+\textit{Restoring the sets.} Since the sets \( S \), \( F \), and \( N \) are implemented as global lists, they may be modified by appending or removing vertices within the main loop and recursive function.
+Consequently, it is necessary to restore the contents of these sets before returning to the parent enumeration node or proceeding to the next iteration.

+For the set $S$, since only one vertex is appended to the end in line 5 and line 22, we just simply remove the last vertex of $S$ to restore in line 9 and line 39.